neuml/paperai/README.md

 paperai indexes databases previously built with [paperetl](https://github.com/neuml/paperetl). paperai currently supports querying SQLite databases.

-The following section show how to build an embeddings index for a SQLite articles database.
+The following sections show how to build an embeddings index for a SQLite articles database.
 This example assumes the database and model path is cord19/models.
 Substitute as appropriate.

 1. Get vector model